Click Agent for Salesforce for version 11.0 release notes.

 The Master Contact ID is now available within the Contact History report.

 Several new actions are available in Studio to support CXone Messaging.
-In addition, a new LAYDOWN action will be added later in the Spring 2019 release cycle to support improved answering machine messaging in Personal Connection.
+In addition, a new LAYDOWN action has been added to support improved answering machine messaging in Personal Connection.

 Support for Browser-Agnostic Download